 Causes Of Pyelonephritis In Dogs

-Although dogs of any age or breed may develop pyelonephritis, lower urinary tract infections are more common in female dogs than males due to their anatomy.
-This makes upper urinary tract infections like pyelonephritis more common in females, as well.
+Although dogs of any age or breed may develop the condition, lower UTIs are more common in female dogs than males due to their anatomy.
+This makes upper UTIs more common in females, as well.

 There are a few disorders that may make pyelonephritis more likely to develop.
-Ectopic ureters is a condition where the ureters don’t properly connect to the bladder.
+Ectopic ureters, for example, is a condition where the ureters don’t properly connect to the bladder.
 Vesicoureteral reflux happens when the urine flows back from the bladder into the ureters.
 Renal dysplasia is an abnormality in the kidneys from birth.
-Other things that may increase the risk of pyelonephritis in dogs include the following.

 - Diabetes mellitus